New concept helps WooCommerce retailers leapfrog competitors

 A new concept built on the age-old retail principle that the customer holds the key to every successful business.

-In capturing the data generated across the customer life cycle (sale, delivery, usage, warranty, and recycling) in a closed-loop, retailers gain a 360-degree perspective”PERTH, WA, AUSTRALIA, March 8, 2022 /EINPresswire.com/ -- Perth Retail technology innovator, Delloop, today unveils its WordPress eCommerce helper plug-in, ‘Delloop for WooCommerce’
+For larger Retailers, Delloop for WooCommerce’s incentivization combats the high attrition rates and costly retention issues that plague the industry”SEATTLE, WA, USA, March 8, 2022 /EINPresswire.com/ -- Retail technology innovator, Delloop, today unveils its WordPress eCommerce helper plug-in, ‘Delloop for WooCommerce’

 WooCommerce is the world’s most customizable eCommerce platform and is utilized by 22% of the world’s top one million sites* and the Delloop™ plug-in now introduces WooCommerce retailers to an entirely new concept, a customer-centric pathway to engage with Customers after the sale.
 Delloop for WooCommerce solves issues such as low retention rates, high servicing costs, customer friction, and low brand affinity.